GLP Test Facility

 - QA; Study Directors and Management offices.

-SR-TIGET GLP Test facilities include full-time GLP trained staff with technical and scientific skills organized as follows: management; quality assurance; SOP administrator; archivists; study directors; pathologists; designated veterinarian; others.
+SR-TIGET GLP Test facilities include full-time GLP trained staff with technical and scientific skills organized as follows: management; quality assurance; SOP administrator; archivists; study directors; pathologists; designated veterinarian; Technicians.

 In addition, scientific leaders of specific lines of research are also part of this organization and give their scientific support and advice as consultants.